projectestac/edu365-text-search/README.md

 The system will automatically generate other Google spreadsheet extracting only the relevant information from the Google spreadsheet data source.
 It is not intended to be modified by the user.

-This spreadsheet should be regenerated each time the source one changes by calling the 'build-inde-page' endpoing.
+This spreadsheet should be regenerated each time the source one changes by calling the 'build-index-page' endpoint.

 The configuration values related to the auto-generated Google spreadsheet: